-Historical information regarding Glacier in this Prospectus/Proxy Statement that refers to a date prior to July 8, 1998, and information regarding Glacier that is incorporated by reference to certain filings with the SEC, as described in "INFORMATION INCORPORATED BY REFERENCE," is information regarding Original Glacier.

-Financial and other information regarding Glacier, including information relating to Glacier's directors and executive officers, is set forth in the 1997 10-K, 1998 10-Qs, the 1998 Annual Meeting Proxy Statement and the Forms 8-K filed by Glacier (or Original Glacier) and incorporated by reference into this Prospectus/Proxy Statement.
+Historical information regarding Glacier in this Prospectus/Proxy Statement that refers to a date prior to July 8, 1998, and information regarding Glacier that is incorporated by reference to certain filings with the SEC, Financial and other information regarding Glacier, including information relating to Glacier's directors and executive officers, is set forth in the 1997 10-K, 1998 10-Qs, the 1998 Annual Meeting Proxy Statement and the Forms 8-K filed by Glacier (or Original Glacier) and incorporated by reference into this Prospectus/Proxy Statement.
 Copies of Glacier's Annual Report for the year ended December 31, 1997 and Glacier's Quarterly Report on Form 10-Q for the quarter ended September 30, 1998 are also being mailed to Big Sky stockholders together with this Prospectus/Proxy Statement.
 See "INCORPORATION OF CERTAIN DOCUMENTS BY REFERENCE" and "WHERE YOU CAN FIND INFORMATION."